jiasong18/Ant-Media-Server-Wiki/Data-Channel.md

 Only publisher can send messages to the players and players cannot send messages.

 # Send & Receive Messages with JavaScript
 Sending and receiving messages via data channels can be implemented using Ant Media Server Javascript SDK with less than 10 lines of code.

+## Sending
-`sendData = function(streamId, message)` function in `webrtc_adaptor.js` is used to send messages like the following code:
+`sendData = function(streamId, message)` function in `webrtc_adaptor.js` is used to send messages as shown in the following code:

 ```javascript
 webRTCAdaptor.sendData("stream1", "Hi!");
 ```

+Here is just a screenshot of the sample page that you can try in WebRTC publishing
 ![WebRTC Publishing, Sending & Receiving Messages](https://antmedia.io/wp-content/uploads/2020/05/ams-dashboard-data-channel-publisher.png)

+## Receiving
-In order to receive messages just add the following callback for WebRTCAdaptor
+In order to receive messages, just add the following callback for WebRTCAdaptor

 ```javascript
 callback : function(info, description) {